 Custom Software Development for Mid-Market Companies: A Practical 90-Day Roadmap

-In this guide, we break down how mid-market companies (200–1,000 employees) can plan and ship a high-impact custom software initiative in 90 days.
+In this guide, we break down how mid-market companies (200 to 1,000 employees) can plan and ship a high-impact custom software initiative in 90 days.

 Why Mid-Market Teams Hit the “SaaS Ceiling”